Amithabh-A/CommunicatorForUpdater/README.md

 # Rough Communicator
 This just sends file.
-No file confict management
+No file confict management.
+Full Oolaththaram🤣🤣🤣

 # Steps to run
 1. Clone the repository